AlinaKrutajeva/Uzdevums_Alina_Krutajeva/README.md

+**Note: This project doesn't contain node_modules folder, because of large size it couldn't be added to this repository.
+Please, install Node.js on your computer and initialize it by using 'npm init' command in the terminal.**

 <h1>Brief overview of the project!</h1>

 This project was created using **Nightwatch.js**.
 It is a browser automation framework that uses the Selenium WebDriver API to control browser behavior for testing purposes.